TechSwitchUK/TechSwitchWebsite/README.md

-# Techsmiths website
+# Techswitch website

 ## What is this?
-This is the GitHub repository for the Techsmiths website.
+This is the GitHub repository for the Techswitch website.

 ## I just want to view the website
 No problem.
-Just head over to https://www.techsmiths.uk
+Just head over to https://www.techswitch.co.uk

 ## I want to have a nose around to see how you made the site!
 Great!
 Have a browse!